 The GNS representation derived from a pure state is irrep.
-Therefore for an abelian it is onedimensional algebra i.e. it is equivalent to a -homomorphism into \mathbb{C} .
+Therefore for an abelian algebra it is one-dimensional i.e. it is equivalent to a \-homomorphism into $\mathbb{C}$ .
 That implies that a pure state on an abelian algebra is a character.
 We had used this for Gel'fand theorem.
-Note that in the present construction we have not made any reference to Gel'fand, i.e. the argument is not circular.
+Note that in the present construction we have not made any reference to Gel'fand, ie. the argument is not circular.